lynxthecat/cake-autorate/README.md

 **Setting the maximum bandwidth:**
 The maximum bandwidth should be set to the lower of the maximum bandwidth that the ISP can provide or the maximum bandwidth required by the user.
 The script will adjust the bandwidth up when there is traffic, as long no RTT spike is detected.
 Setting this value to a maximum required level will have the advantage that the script will stay at that level during optimum conditions rather than always having to test whether the bandwidth can be increased (which necessarily results in allowing some excess latency through).

-To elaborate on the above, a variable bandwidth connection may be most ideally divided up into a known fixed, stable component, on top of which is provided an unknown variable component:
+To elaborate on setting the minimum and maximum, a variable bandwidth connection may be most ideally divided up into a known fixed, stable component, on top of which is provided an unknown variable component:

 ![image of CAKE bandwidth adaptation](./CAKE-Bandwidth-Adaptation.png)

 The minimum bandwidth is then set to (or slightly below) the fixed component, and the maximum bandwidth may be set to (or slightly above) the maximum observed bandwidth.
 Or, if a lower maximum bandwidth is required by the user, the maximum bandwidth is set to that lower bandwidth as explained above.

+The baseline bandwidth is likely optimally either the minimum bandwidth or somewhere close thereto (e.g. the compromise bandwidth).

 There is a detailed and fun discussion with plenty of sketches relating to the development of the script and alternatives on the
 [OpenWrt Forum - CAKE /w Adaptive Bandwidth.](https://forum.openwrt.org/t/cake-w-adaptive-bandwidth/108848/312)